-- The drying of soils from existing droughts has a large damaging effect on the ability of soils to take carbon, into root systems - This is a strongly amplifying biological feedback to regional greenhouse warming and drying which is not in most climate models. - Schwlam et al. 2012 in Nature: Geoscience... - "In normal climate conditions North America absorbs carbon dioxide from the atmosphere, serving as an offset to anthropogenic, or human-produced, carbon emissions," said co-author Christopher Williams, assistant professor at Clark University.
+- The drying of soils from existing droughts has a large damaging effect on the ability of soils to take carbon into root systems - This is a strongly amplifying biological feedback to regional greenhouse warming and drying which is not in most climate models. - Schwlam et al. 2012 in Nature: Geoscience... - "In normal climate conditions North America absorbs carbon dioxide from the atmosphere, serving as an offset to anthropogenic, or human-produced, carbon emissions," said co-author Christopher Williams, assistant professor at Clark University.
 "Our study shows how this typical carbon uptake was severely impaired by this large-scale and persistent drought."

-IPCC Predictions - Western U.S. Droughts Are Just Getting Started.
-Schwlam et al. 2012.
+IPCC predictions of summer precip - Western U.S. droughts are just starting.
+Schwalm et al. 2012.